 Note: This post contains affiliate links.
 See Disclosure below for more information.

-As I said above, this is a very simple model.
-It’s derived from a Kite Base, and with only two reverse folds in the whole model, this is easy enough for children to fold.
 As it’s a Dark Wizard, a suitably dark coloured paper would be ideal.
 I’ve folded this one from purple kami, or origami paper to make it easier to photograph, but it does look good in black, or a metallic paper that catches the light.
 A 15cm x 15cm (6in x 6in) sheet of paper produces a Dark Wizard that is 12cm (4.75in) tall.
 It takes about five minutes to fold.

 Origami Wizard Diagrams